NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 # Requirements

-In order for DataLabs to function there must be an OpenID Connection Authentication provider (e.g Auth0, Keycloak, AWS Cognito) which will either store user information directly or serve to re-direct users to a different authentication provider which in turn will allow a user to recieve an identity token.
+In order for DataLabs to function there must be an OpenID connect (OIDC) compliant authentication provider (e.g Auth0, Keycloak, AWS Cognito) which will either store user information directly or serve to re-direct users to a different authentication provider which in turn will allow a user to recieve an identity token.

-All providers are different and offer various advantages, there are multiple considerations to make including is how user registration is expected to work, and the convenience/limits of using a cloud (Auth0) vs a hosted solution.
+All providers are different and offer various advantages.
+There are multiple considerations to make including is how user registration is expected to work, and the convenience/limits of using a cloud (Auth0) vs a hosted solution.

 ## Application Setup

-DataLabs requires an OIDC complient application to use for authentication.
+DataLabs requires an OIDC compliant application to use for authentication.
 Hence once a provider is chosen an application must be set up for authentication, the method for doing this will vary depending on the provider, however some example guides can be found here;